Clancey/MMM-ImmichTileSlideShow/README.md

 The module negotiates Immich API version and sets up internal proxies for thumbnails and (when enabled) basic video playback.
 Supported modes: memory, album, search, random, anniversary.
 It filters/sorts assets server-side and streams optimized URLs to the client for smooth tile updates.

+- Images: served as Immich thumbnails (size `thumbnail`) through the module proxy
+- Videos: served as Immich encoded video (`/assets/{id}/video`) with a poster from the image thumbnail

 Notes:
-- Video support uses Immich's asset video endpoint via the module's proxy.
+- Video support uses Immich's encoded video endpoint via the module's proxy.
 Depending on your Immich version and codec support on your device, playback may fall back to showing the poster image.
 - If no Immich configuration is provided, the module renders placeholders to verify UI.

 ## Troubleshooting